Phillip Houghton (1954-2017) : Associate Artist

 - Browse events featuring music by Phillip Houghton

 Houghton was a guitar tutor at the Montsalvat Artists Colony between 1977 and 1981, and at the Preston Technical School (1980-81).
-He has been an examiner for the AMEB since 1991.
+He was an examiner for the AMEB from 1991 onwards.
 In 1979 the ABC recorded a number of his pieces, with the composer as performer.
 He toured Australia as a guitar recitalist in 1980.